harshil070/BSE_GCR_Portfolio/index.md

 Hand Gesture Controlled Robotic Car
 This project is a car being controlled by a hand gesture using sensors to detect movements of your hands which gets input to the vehicle.
-It can also do a special trick called a wheelie where the car put all the weight to the back two wheels and those two wheels control the movement of the car.
+It can also do a special trick called a wheelie where the car puts all the weight on the back two wheels and those two wheels control the movement of the car.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|